HactarCE/NDCell/docs/custom-rules/spec/conversions.rst

 Subtype coercion
 ================

 Some types are `subtypes`__ of other types; this is implemented by coercing the subtype to the supertype when necessary.
-For example, a :data:`Cell` is implicitly converted to a :data:`CellSet` when used where a :data:`CellSet` is required.
+For example, a :data:`Cell` is implicitly converted to a :data:`CellSet` when used anywhere that a :data:`CellSet` is expected.
 Here are the rules for subtype coercion:

 __ https://en.wikipedia.org/wiki/Subtyping

 - The :data:`CellSet` coerced from a :data:`Cell` contains only that one cell state
 - The :data:`CellSet` coerced from a :data:`Tag` contains all cell states with a :ref:`truthy <boolean-conversion>` value for that tag
 - The :data:`Pattern` coerced from an :data:`Array` accepts only that one array.
+- The :data:`IntegerSet`, :data:`CellSet`, or :data:`VectorSet` coerced from an :data:`EmptySet` contains no elements.

+Readers familiar with C++ might find it useful to think of these coercions as implicit converting constructors.

 .. _boolean-conversion: